MBTA to face distancing challenges should state begin to reopen

 “I do not know if anyone has figured out how to actually logistically and equitably run a socially distance transit system,” Massachusetts Department of Transportation Secretary Stephanie Pollack said.

-At a meeting earlier in the week, MBTA General Manager Stephan Poftak outlined some potential plans for moving forward should the state start opening back up on Monday.
+At a meeting earlier in the week, Poftak outlined some potential plans for moving forward should the state start reopening.

 “Could we incentivize switching from over-crowding routes to where we have excess capacity,” he mused.